Avizc/avizc.github.io/_posts/2018-07-29-creating-promisify.md

 promisify/GioType[asyncStuff]@/home/avi/jhbuild/checkout/gjs/examples/promisify.js:22:9
 ```

 Oops!
 I also ended up black boxing a non-relevant to GNOME coding exercise of monkey patching the **get_path()** method, where I learned I couldn't use ES6 arrow functions and had to actually use **function () {}**.
-I was still stumped so Philip sent me this lovely shorthand guide which saved my life from confusion:
+I was still stumped after on how to fix my Promisify so Philip sent me this lovely shorthand guide which saved my life from confusion:

 ```
 function wrapper() {